 5. Members must endeavour to co-operate with professional colleagues and members of other health professions for the benefit of their patients and the public.

 6. A member must be honest, uphold the honour and dignity of the profession, act with integrity and not engage in any activity which may bring the profession into disrepute.

 7. Where patients’ records, including names and addresses, are stored, each member must ensure compliance with the General Data Protection Regulations, (GDPR) or if the registered member is outside of the UK, they should adhere to the standards for data protection legislation governing their country or location.

 8. Members are responsible for their own personal malpractice insurance, negligence and third-party insurance.

 9. Members must provide a copy of their current insurance certificate with their annual membership subscriptions.
-Comprehensive insurance is a condition of Membership, failure to provide proof of insurance may result in temporary or permanent removal from the Members register.
+Appropriate indemnity insurance is a requirement of registration – failure to provide proof of insurance may result in temporary or permanent removal from the register.

 11. Members must immediately advise the Institute and their insurance company of any official enquiry into their practice from whatever source.